qi-feng/stewart-platform/README.md

 The starting mechanical design and repository structure came from [Nathan Ge's Stewart-platform project](https://github.com/nzge/stewart-platform).
 This fork contains subsequent experimental modifications and generated CAD/code artifacts.

-**TODO before public release:** add a license file that is compatible with the upstream material and clearly identify which files are original, modified, or third-party.
-The absence of a license file should not be interpreted as permission for unrestricted reuse.